 - Accession number

-Large calligraphic batiks known as kerudung (literally, 'shroud') functioned as covers for coffins during funerary rituals, as well as ceremonial hangings and banners.
+Large calligraphic batiks known as 'kerudung' (literally, 'shroud') function as covers for coffins during funerary rituals, as well as ceremonial hangings and banners.
 Men wear smaller examples wrapped around the head or draped over the shoulders.